 Rosh Hashanah, the Jewish New Year, is one of the biggest celebrations of the year for Jewish communities and is regarded as one of the holiest days in the faith.
 Not only is it the Jewish New Year, but it also marks the beginning of ten days of repentance for the sins we committed the past year and our vow to do better in the coming year.

 Rosh Hashanah is the perfect time to think about and make connections between what we hope for and what we eat.
 As we pray for a healthy year, we can make sure that we eat healthy foods.
 As we celebrate the creation of the world, we can do our best to help save the planet.
 As we repent for our sins and offer charity, we can make sure we are kind to all beings and help in any way we can.
+Why not start with some healthy, cruelty-free food.
+These vegan Rosh Hashanah recipes can help you do that.
+They will impress everyone at the table and help you all start the year off on the right foot.

 1. Matzo Ball Vegetable Soup